-- Become a Supporter.
-You could become a supporter, by using the Donation Form at the bottom of the page This will enable you to establish a more personal link to the team and receive our annual newsletter with occasional associated information and display items.
+Become a Supporter.
+You could become a supporter, by using the Donation Form at the bottom of the page This will enable you to establish a more personal link to the team and receive our annual newsletter with occasional associated information.
 This avenue also enables you to be more active in your support, should you wish, either by helping out on occasional fundraising activities for perhaps a few hours once a year, or by taking one of our attractive ‘Every Penny Counts’ collecting boxes (pictured below).

 For those wishing for further details……..

 The services of a mountain rescue team in the UK are free to the recipient.
 However it costs about £35,000 a year to run our team, with additional funding needed for large capital expenditure such as a new ambulance.
 Unlike most other emergency services, mountain rescue is a completely voluntary service with each team being a separate charity responsible for its own funding.

 Our relationship with the local community and those potentially needing our support, which can be anywhere out of reach to the normal ambulance service, is excellent.
 We take pride in the service we provide - and it has to be said some enjoyment from the hill-going ventures - as well as an appreciation of a strong bond of teamwork and camaraderie.
 In return we receive support from many individuals and organisations.
 However there is little room for complacency and fundraising remains an on-going task.

 Our members are all volunteers.
 They receive no expenses for any activity within our large area but are provided with some items of all-weather clothing and personal protection equipment.
 Training is given a high priority.
 The team’s annual programme includes some 15 full days, 19 evenings and 5 short evening sessions.
 The commitment of all members is therefore extensive particularly when individual courses, fundraising and administration is added.
 So the assistance given by supporters on fundraising is a real bonus.